-The conceptual model for 200-UP-1 OU is being developed to describe the nature and extent of subsurface iodine-129 contamination, evaluate processes that control behavior of the iodine-129 plume, and identify factors relevant to potential remediation processes in the 200-UP-1 OU.
+The conceptual model for the 200-UP-1 OU is being developed to describe the nature and extent of subsurface iodine-129 contamination, evaluate processes that control behavior of the iodine-129 plume, and identify factors relevant to potential remediation processes in the 200-UP-1 OU.
 Iodine-129 is an uncommon contaminant, and relevant remediation experience and scientific literature are limited.
 Different iodine species exhibit unique transport behavior with respect to solid phase and aqueous phase interactions.
 Plume behavior and iodine transport are influenced by subsurface geology, hydrology, redox minerals, organic material, carbonate, and microorganisms.
 Water chemistry components such as dissolved organic matter and pH can affect transformation reactions and transport.
 In addition, co-contaminants, such as nitrate or other compounds that participate in redox reactions, may influence iodine transformation reactions and sorption (Truex et al. 2017).
 The conceptual model for iodine transport and fate in the 200-UP-1 OU considers the factors affecting plume behavior and remediation, including the following:

-- Hydrogeology affecting water movement and iodine transport in the subsurface (Section 3.1) - Geochemical and biological processes that can influence iodine reactions and iodine-129 transport (Section 3.2) - Iodine-129 sources and estimated release volumes in 200-UP-1 OU (Section 3.3) - Prediction of the distribution, transport and fate of iodine-129 in 200-UP-1 (Section 3.4)
+- Hydrogeology affecting water movement and iodine transport in the subsurface (Section 3.1) - Geochemical and biological processes that can influence iodine reactions and iodine-129 transport (Section 3.2) - Iodine-129 sources and estimated release volumes in 200-UP-1 OU (Section 3.3) - Prediction of the distribution, transport, and fate of iodine-129 in 200-UP-1 (Section 3.4)

 Figure 3.1.
-System-Level Depiction of Elements Affecting Iodine Fate and Transport.
+System-Level Depiction of Elements Affecting Iodine Fate and Transport (Rockhold et al. 2018b).

 To the extent possible, all components of the conceptual model are based on measured data.
 A numerical flow and transport model, based on the conceptual model, is also used to infer behavior for regions or features where measured data are not available, such as in the vadose zone.
 Some results shown in subsequent sections are from the numerical model.
-All model results are considered to be preliminary and For Information Only (FIO), since the model is still under development and is being updated as new data become available.
-Consequently, all figures and tables depicting model results are qualified as FIO.

-3.1 Geologic and Hydrologic Features of 200-UP-1 OU
+3.1 Geologic and Hydrologic Features of the 200-UP-1 OU

 The Hanford Site lies within the semiarid Pasco Basin of the Columbia Plateau in southeastern Washington State (see Figure 1.1).
 Structural basins within the Yakima Fold Belt, including the Pasco Basin, are filled with sedimentary sequences from ancestral river systems, cataclysmic Ice Age floods, and localized deposits of colluvium and loess.
 The 200 Areas are located on a broad, relatively flat area that constitutes a local topographic high near the center of the Hanford Site-designated as the Central Plateau.
-The 200-UP-1 OU underlies the southern portion of the 200-West Area, which is on the western side of the Central Plateau.
-Surface elevations above the OU range from approximately 183 m (600 ft) to more than 213 m (700 ft) above mean sea level.
+The 200-UP-1 OU underlies the southern portion of the 200 West Area, which is on the western side of the Central Plateau.
+Surface elevations above the 200-UP-1 OU range from approximately 183 m (600 ft) to more than 213 m (700 ft) above mean sea level.
 Basalt of the Columbia River Basalt Group and a sequence of overlying sediments comprise the local geology.
 The overlying sediments are approximately 169 m (555 ft) thick and primarily consist of the Ringold Formation and Hanford formation, which are composed primarily of sand and gravel, with some silt layers.
 The unconfined aquifer is within the Ringold Formation and the depth to water table is approximately 85 m.